Alfresco/alfresco-js-api/src/api-new/search-rest-api/docs/ResultSetContext.md

 **facets** | [**Array<GenericFacetResponse>**](GenericFacetResponse.md) | The faceted response | [optional] [default to null]
 **spellcheck** | [**Array<ResultSetContextSpellcheck>**](ResultSetContextSpellcheck.md) | Suggested corrections

-If zero results were found for the original query then a single entry of type \&quot;searchInsteadFor\&quot; will be returned.
+If zero results were found for the original query then a single entry of type \"searchInsteadFor\" will be returned.
-If alternatives were found that return more results than the original query they are returned as \&quot;didYouMean\&quot; options.
+If alternatives were found that return more results than the original query they are returned as \"didYouMean\" options.
 The highest quality suggestion is first.
  | [optional] [default to null]